-Known worldwide for the annual Octoberfest, Germany also has some very interesting and beautiful places to visit.
+Known worldwide for the annual Oktoberfest, Germany also has some very interesting and beautiful places to visit.
 Germany has some of the most beautiful scenery, breathtaking castles and many historic sites to see.
-Here is a list of the top places definitely worth taking the time to visit.
+Here is a list of some of the best places to visit in Germany definitely worth taking the time to visit.

 The Rhein River can be found between the cities of Bingen and Bonn.
 The landscape here is beautiful where you will see around 40 medieval castles, cute little villages and many vineyards.
 The best way to get the most out of the Rhein River is to take a cruise on the river.

 Cologne is on the Rhein River in the state of Westphalia and is one of the most popular places to see in Germany.
 It was one of the most heavily bombed cities in Germany during WWII.
 Here you will see the Cologne Cathedral which is a magnificant gothic style church.
 There are more than 30 museums in Cologne and many galleries.
 It is a city rich in art and history.
 The night life here is exciting as well.